wintory/BattleShip-1/README.md

 ## How to play

-In the beginning, you must start your first game by request to `/game/new`, after that you can choose position to shoot in match by request to `/game/shoot/:x/:y`.
+In the beginning, you must start your first match by request to `/game/new`, after that you can choose position to shoot in match by request to `/game/shoot/:x/:y`.
 The response will tell you if it hit or miss or you just sank the ship.

 You can check your shoot history of current match by request to `/game/shoot/history` or check match history `/game/match/history`.